Muller5000/Zuri.team-website-clone-b5c5263d7aaef8c2e413e3e6fa91f64ba13dc9e4/README.md

 # Author

 - Twitter - (https://www.twitter.com/gbayesolav
-- LinkedIn - (Https://Www.Linkedin.Com/In/Gbayesola Busayo victor)
+- LinkedIn - (Https://Www.Linkedin.Com/In/GbayesolaBusayovictor)
 - Email - gbayesolav@gmail.com
-# Appreeciation
+# Final message
 Thanks to my friends and also zuri mentors
 For giving me a chance to have a shot at greatness.
 We move from here onwards